nrfconnect/sdk-nrf/doc/nrf/libraries/caf/click_detector.rst

 * :kconfig:option:`CONFIG_CAF_CLICK_DETECTOR` - This option enables the |click_detector|.
 * :kconfig:option:`CONFIG_CAF_BUTTON_EVENTS` - This option enables the ``button_event`` that is required for the |click_detector| to work.

-In addition to :kconfig:option:`CONFIG_CAF_CLICK_DETECTOR`, the following Kconfig options are available for the module:
+In addition, the following Kconfig options are available for the module:

 * :kconfig:option:`CONFIG_CAF_CLICK_DETECTOR_DEF_PATH`
 * :kconfig:option:`CONFIG_CAF_CLICK_DETECTOR_PM_EVENTS`